Important Note: DEX functionality is currently disabled for UK customers. Read more about the changes [here].

 The most secure wallets are hardware wallets otherwise known as cold storage.
 If you choose this option please verify that your wallet can support ERC20 compatible ETH tokens if you wish to store PLU.

 The PlutusDEX is fully integrated with a third party application, Metamask.
 Metamask allows users to access and manage their cryptocurrencies through a user-friendly browser extension.
-If you wish to trade ETH and PLU on our decentralised exchange securely, please install the Metamask browser add-on.
+If you wish to convert, or purchase, ETH and PLU on our decentralised exchange securely, please install the Metamask browser add-on.
+You can find our guide for this here

 How are fiat deposits handled?